MariamNsubuga/TungaProject/README.md

 email.py is for sharing notes via email

 on deploying the project locally in settings EMAIL_HOST_PASSWORD = 'yourpassword' this can be generating using your gmail account -> account settings -> security -> at the bottom of that page look for addpasswords.

+NB: virtual environment creation is based on linux OS and mac for  windows follow this link https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/